 Students, faculty, staff and visitors are encouraged to accurately and promptly report all potential crimes, suspicious behavior, medical, fire or other emergencies to the Department of Public Safety, by calling 4444 or 9-4444 from an on-campus telephone or (610) 519-4444 from an outside telephone or cell phone.
 Public Safety Dispatchers are available at these telephone numbers 24 hours a day, seven days a week to answer calls.
 The University's safety app, Nova Safe, may also be used to report emergencies.
 When contacting Public Safety through the app, the Dispatcher is able to see the caller's GPS location, name and any other information the caller chooses to make available to Public Safety.
-For more information about Nova Safe please go to: https://www1.villanova.edu/villanova/unit/networkphoneconnect/VillanovaMobileApps/nova-safe.html policies are forwarded to the appropriate office for follow up.
-In the case of a medical, fire or other emergency, the Department of Public Safety requests assistance from outside emergency response personnel as needed.
+For more information about Nova Safe please go to: https://www1.villanova.edu/villanova/unit/networkphoneconnect/VillanovaMobileApps/nova-safe.html.

 In response to a report, the Department of Public Safety will dispatch an Officer(s) to the caller's location to file an incident report or ask the victim to report to Public Safety to file an incident report.
 All reported crimes investigated by the University may become a matter of public record.
-Public Safety incident reports involving violations of Villanova University's
+Public